psyomn/notes/languages/rust/rustlang/rustlang.markdown

 see how it identifies different definitions in source code, and manipulates them for API generation.

+## Glossary

+Crates are libraries.
+And just like libraries, we can have executable crates, or crates which were created to provide redundant functionalities, just like libraries.

 # Before Looking in the Source

 It would be a good time to list the git submodules (separate projects) that this